Twin TQFTs and Frobenius algebras: Examples of twin Frobenius algebras

-Motivated by the above remarks, we believe that the twin Frobenius algebra and its associated twin TQFT considered in this example will play the key role in describing the universal dot-free $\mf{sl}(2)$ foam link cohomology using twin TQFTs.
+Even though we have here only an `almost' twin Frobenius algebra, motivated by the above remarks, we believe that this example will play the key role in describing the universal $\mf{sl}(2)$ foam link cohomology using twin TQFTs.
 We will consider this problem in a subsequent paper.